Building water security for our region’s future

 Access to water affects every person in Nelson Tasman.
-The Dam provides access to water for 100 years for residential, industrial and commercial needs across the region.
-The Dam will maintain groundwater aquifer levels during periods of drought, resulting in improved water security for water users in Richmond, Brightwater, Mapua and Wakefield (Wakefield currently has a sufficient supply of water for the next 30 years with the Wai-iti Dam at Kainui), as well as providing a third water source for Nelson residents.
+The dam provides access to water for 100 years for residential, industrial and commercial needs across the region.
+Water users in Richmond, Brightwater, Mapua and Wakefield (Wakefield currently has a sufficient supply of water for the next 30 years with the Wai-iti Dam at Kainui) will have water security for ongoing residential and commercial needs.
+The dam can also be a third water source for Nelson.

 Copyright 2019 Waimea Water